axeluhl/sailing-analytics/wiki/results-import.md

+# Importing official results

-# Importing official results from external regatta management systems
+This page describes how to import official regatta results from different external regatta management systems.

 ## Sailwave